okanaganrusty/todo/README.md

 ### Grading

-Grading will be based out of 25 marks, on the following criteria:
+Grading will be based out of 20 marks, on the following criteria:

 - 8 Marks: Level of effort
 - 4 Marks: Proper indentation of all code (HTML, CSS, JavaScript)
 - 2 Marks: Submitting everything working and "completed"
 - 4 Marks: Achieving goals that you have chosen to complete.
 - 2 Marks: Polished finish (having the final project layout usable, clean and readable)
-- 3 Marks: Intermediate level criteria
-- 2 Marks: Advanced level criteria

 ### Junior Level: Required